highamm/datascience234/docs/14-workflow.md

 ### Identify the Problem

 We run `R` code for our data analyses from "top to bottom," which makes it a bit easier to identify where the problem code is occurring.
-We can run our code from the top of our `.Rmd` file, line by line, until we see the red `Error` message.
+We can run our code from the top of our `.qmd` file, line by line, until we see the red `Error` message.

 Often this `Error` message will occur in a `ggplot` statement or a piping statement.
 If this is the case, then a further strategy is to run the `ggplot` statement `+` sign by `+` sign or to run the piping statement pipe by pipe to further isolate the error.
 For example, take the following `ggplot` code, which generates a somewhat cryptic error.